ichortower/FontSmasher/docs/author-guide.md

 A more human-oriented version of the hexadecimal color representation.
 Give three integers inside the parentheses, each from 0 to 255: red, green, and blue, in that order (example: `rgb(160, 136, 178)`).
 Not case-sensitive.

+Values will be clamped to fit within the expected range.

 </td>
 </tr>